Savage Conversations: Themes and analysis

-Mental Illness
+Mental illness

 According to Annette Lapointe, Howe uses Mary Todd Lincoln’s stay at an asylum for Munchausen by proxy as the historical basis of her story.
 Lapointe recognizes Savage Indian as a haunting figure from the Dakota 38 execution.
 Every night, Mary Todd Lincoln replays scenes of violence in her mind.
 Sarah Fawn Montgomery writes that Mrs. Lincoln’s “madness is reimaged as remorse.”

 A writer for The Kenyon Review explains how Howe dives into Mrs. Lincoln's delusions to demonstrate “the very real racism” that shapes her hallucinations.
 Camille-Yvette Welsch describes the character as “obsessed” with her late husband and his suspected infidelity.

 Agency of the First Lady

 The unnamed reviewer for The Kenyon Review posits that Howe complicates the image of white female fragility with her characterization of Mary Todd Lincoln.
-Instead of allowing Lincoln to be passive, Howe investigates her power as the First Lady and how that agency instigated “violence and cruelty that led to the mass execution," as well as the continuing war crimes against the Dakota.
-Annette Lapointe and Sarah Fawn Montgomery point out that "Mary Todd's privilege is on display" as Howe focuses on Mrs. Lincoln's public and private crimes.
+Instead of allowing Lincoln to be passive, they say, Howe investigates her power as the First Lady and how that agency instigated “violence and cruelty that led to the mass execution," as well as the continuing war crimes against the Dakota.
+Annette Lapointe and Sarah Fawn Montgomery say that "Mary Todd's privilege is on display" as Howe focuses on Mrs. Lincoln's public and private crimes.